 Last week we got a request for the next installment in our series on different grief theories.
-I have to say, I was giddy to get this request, as I always get a little nervous that when we talk grief theory (no matter how light and accessible we make it), your eyes glaze over, you shut your WYG browser window, and jump over to TMZ for some celeb gossip.
+I have to say, I was giddy to get this request.
+I always get a little nervous that when we talk grief theory (no matter how light and accessible we make it), your eyes glaze over.
+I imagine you shut your WYG browser window and jump over to TMZ for some celeb gossip.
 Now that I know at least one of you wants to know what the ‘professionals’ are saying about grief, I feel totally reinvigorated to get this series back on track.
 Especially beacuse up today is a griever-favorite: Continuing Bonds

 If you have been following along with this series, you may have noticed that many of the models we have tackled have a couple things in common.
 First, whether the model suggests stages, tasks or processes, all these theories share a very linear structure.
 Even when being told you might jump between stages or tasks, it was hard not to feel like your grief was supposed to flow nicely through stages and come to an endpoint.
 Second, these theories all describe a final phase that give a sense of closure, detachment from the loss, or moving on.
 This may sound familiar to you, from the famous “acceptance” that closes Kubler-Ross’s Five Stages or the reference to a “new life” that is echoed in both Worden and Rando’s theories.